uapi-group/kernel-features/README.md

   **Use-Case:** Allow mounting images inside nspawn containers, and using RootImage= and friends in the systemd user manager.

-* [x] Support idmapped mounts for tmpfs

-  **🙇 `7a80e5b8c6fa ("shmem: support idmapped mounts for tmpfs")` 🙇**

-  **Use-Case:** Runtimes such as Kubernetes use a lot of `tmpfs` mounts of individual files or directories to expose information to containers/pods.
-  Instead of having to change ownership permanently allow them to use an idmapped mount instead.

-  @rata and @giuseppe brought this suggestion forward.
-For Kubernetes it is sufficient to support idmapped mounts of `tmpfs` instances mounted in the initial user namespace.
-However, in the future idmapped mounts of `tmpfs` instances mounted in user namespaces should be supported.
-  Other container runtimes want to make use of this.
-The kernel is able to support this since at least `5.17`.

-  Things to remember are that `tmpfs` mounts can serve as lower- or upper layers in `overlayfs` and care needs to be taken that this remains safe if idmapped mounts of `tmpfs` instances mounted in user namespaces are supported.

 * Support detached mounts with `pivot_root()`